 Push the multiplication button, usually represented by "×," on the calculator.

 Enter "100" and push the equals button to convert the proportion to a percentage.
-For example, 0.86 would become "86," meaning 43 out of 50 is equivalent to 86 percent.
+For example, 0.86 becomes "86," meaning 43 out of 50 equals 86 percent.